srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 | 3x3 detailed layout using 47 sprites ([download](https://github.com/srcimon/screwbox/blob/master/screwbox-core/src/main/resources/assets/autotiles/template_3x3.png))          | ![auto tile 2x2](../../../../screwbox-core/src/main/resources/assets/autotiles/template_3x3.png) |

 Then paint on that sprite sheet and create an AutoTile using the `Layout` matching the template you used.
-To get the sprite just query the `AutoTile` you are using with a auto tile index from the `AsciiMap.Tile`.
+To get the sprite just query the `AutoTile` you are using with a auto tile index from the `TileMap.Tile`.
 If you want to experiment with that feature you can also use one of the pre packed auto tiles using `AutoTileBundle`.

-If you are not using an `AsciiMap` there is currently no build in mechanism to create the `AsciiMap.Mask` that is needed to calculate the correct sprite for the connected tiles.
+If you are not using an `TileMap` there is currently no build in mechanism to create the `TileMap.Mask` that is needed to calculate the correct sprite for the connected tiles.

 But you can easily create a mask on your own by specifying an on predicated to test if a tile is connected.